 If no special mentions in performance test procedure, set up a configuration that matches each type of measurement cases.
 Then start performance test.

 INTEGRITY kernel is included debug library

 Note :

 Type1,3,4 are using the debug library in INTEGRITY kernel in order to measure performance from INTEGRITY side.
 It may produce some overhead came from debug functionality.

-The underlined text in each consideration includes our guess or assumption.

-This evaluation uses 4 types of Test environment.
-It is use for the following reasons.

-Type 1 use for measuring PoC performance.b

-When comparing the performance of Linux, compare virtualized Linux of Type 4 and native Linux of Type 2.

-Type 3 use for measuring only INTEGRITY.

-Virtualization PoC (Type1)

-It is to build up the different character OS/application environments into the some domains, typically safety (INTEGRITY) and open (Linux).